 Follow these tips to make sure that this stir fry turns out perfect every single time!

-- Mix the soy sauce, maple syrup, and almond butter together first.
+- Make sauce first: Mix the soy sauce, maple syrup, and almond butter together first.
 This helps all the ingredients really meld and combine perfectly so that every bite is filled with flavor.

-- Pan-fry the vegetables in coconut oil and sesame oil before the quinoa.
+- Start with the vegetables: Pan-fry the vegetables in coconut oil and sesame oil before the quinoa.
 Only do this just until they are beginning to soften.
 This way, they don't overcook when you add the quinoa.

-- If the veggies start to stick to the pan, add a few tablespoons of water.
+- Avoid burning the vegetables: If the veggies start to stick to the pan, add a few tablespoons of water.
 The water will help deglaze the pan and avoid the vegetables from sticking or unevenly cooking.

-- Pre-cook the quinoa before you add it to the stir-fry.
+- Cook quinoa in advance: Pre-cook the quinoa before you add it to the stir-fry.
 For the best texture, leave it in the refrigerator overnight and then use it in your stir fry the next day.

-- Add the sauce last, after you fry the quinoa with the veggies, garlic, and ginger.
+- Add sauce last: Add the sauce last, after you fry the quinoa with the veggies, garlic, and ginger.
 Don't fry the sauce too long or it will burn.
 Just fry it long enough for it to heat all the way through.

 Frequently Asked Questions About Quinoa Stir Fry